Updated April 2026

 Standard (Named Components)

 Covers a defined list of mechanical and electrical components.
-Wider than powertrain but not as broad as comprehensive.
+Broader than powertrain but not as extensive as comprehensive.
 A balance of cost and protection.

 Engine & transmission